 Inertial Drift is set in the 90s retro theme and the game looks very impressive visually.
 With very smooth handling and twin stick drifting mechanics, Inertial Drift will definitely have a fresh feeling to it.

-The game is not heavy in terms of visuals but there had been complains regarding lag , crashes and fps drops.
+The game is not heavy in terms of visuals but there had been complaints regarding lag, crashes, and fps drops.

 Inertial Drift – Lag / FPS Drops / Crash / Stuttering FIX

 This guide is for people who have already lowered the graphics in-game.

 To run the game in a smooth way you have to make sure that the system requirements for the game are properly met.
 You need at least the recommended setup to get a much smoother experience

 - OS: 64-bit Windows 10 / 8 / 7

 - Processor: Intel Core i5-2500K 3.3GHz / AMD FX-8150 3.6GHz or equivalent